Doodihealz/MythicPlus/README.md

+DEVELOPMENT ON HOLD FOR NOW.
+GO CHECK OUT Huptiq's version of this mod instead! https://github.com/huptiq/MythicPlus

 # Mythic+ Eluna Script for WotLK Azerothcore

 A full-featured, Mythic+ style challenge system for Eluna-based Wrath of the Lich King private servers.